 Antipasto Pizza is yet another way to enjoy an all time favorite.
 You even get to double up on the Italian theme in the name alone.

 There are five toppings that contrast perfectly together from mild chickpea to rich sun dried tomato.
 I have included the recipe for the Best Pizza Dough but you can use these toppings on a ready made pizza crust too.
-I cut the beans in half so that all the flavors have that perfect balance.
+I cut the chickpeas in half so that all the flavors have that perfect balance.

 - Start to make the dough first and while it is rising prepare the veggies.